 Mennonite World Conference is coming to North America (Harrisburg, Pa., July 21-26, 2015), and you can help!
 Support the assembly fund individually or as a congregation so that people from all over the world will be able to attend.

-World Fellowship Sunday is January 18, 2015.
 Each year, on the Sunday closest to January 21, Mennonite World Conference remembers the first Anabaptist baptism in 1525.
 Mennonite World Conference has developed worship resources to mark this day.
+These resources were created from World Fellowship Sunday on January 18, 2015.